 It is the policy of the university to require students to reside in the residence halls unless one of the circumstances listed below applies.
 Primary goals for this policy are to extend the educational experience for students and to create a residential community.
-Residence hall staffs work with students toward making the residence halls an attractive place to live in order to facilitate student growth and development.
+Residence hall staff work with students toward making the residence halls an attractive place to live in order to facilitate student growth and development.
 Each hall develops its own sense of identity and community spirit which becomes an integral part of the overall campus living environment.
-McKendree University does not provide family housing.